Skip to content

 Picture 1: Cruise ships ‘Disney Magic‘ and ‘Disney Wonder‘ were built at Fincantieri Marghera shipyard in Italy for the newly established Disney Cruise Line.
 (Photo: Shippax)

 Picture 2: ‘The World‘ is the largest private residential ship in the world.
-Deltamarin has provided design and engineering services for the full life cycle of the ship starting from project development to ship operation.
+Deltamarin provided design and engineering services for the full life cycle of the ship starting from project development to ship operation.
 (Photo: © frode adolfsen, ShipSpotting.com)

 Comprehensive solutions - Deltamarin Ltd